 Will your kids handle money like a superstar when they grow up?
-You’ve got to start them practicing when they’re young!
+It’s essential to start them practicing when they’re young!

 Introducing the 52-week money challenge for kids

-Now there’s a pint-sized version making the rounds courtesy of MomDot.com.
+There’s a pint-sized money challenge making the rounds courtesy of MomDot.com.

 This plan starts with just a single quarter.
 Then by saving just a quarter more every week, the end result is almost $350 after 52 weeks!